 1) Olive Oil Pasta

-2) Bean Quesadillas
+2) Quesadillas with Bean Filling

-Canned black beans are very versatile.
-You can mash some up with salt and cumin, then spread the mixture in a tortilla with some cheese and toast it until it crackles.
-For salsa dip, I mix plain yogurt and salsa instead of sour cream since sour cream can be pricy, and yogurt is a better option.
-If your kids are skeptical about “beans,” you can keep the mash smooth and just call it “taco filling”: this surprisingly works well.
+Canned black beans are endlessly useful.
+What you can do is mash some with salt and cumin and spread that into a tortilla with cheese and toast it until it cracks.
+For dip, I mix plain yogurt and salsa instead of using sour cream, super economico, and yogurt is a better choice too.
+If your kids are a bit picky about “beans,” you can keep the mash smooth and call it “taco filling”: this surprisingly works well.

 3) Rice And Eggs